The page navigation is complete. You may now navigate the page content as you wish.

 The examples below are meant to show how one could use the Layout::Grid component to implement certain common/standard UI patterns.
 They're not meant to be taken literally as they are and be used in production code.

-Card layouts
+Card layout

-Note: The following example makes use of nested Grid and Flex components to achieve its layout.
+The following example makes use of nested Grid and Flex components to achieve its layout.
 This may be overkill in actual practice but demonstrates the possibilities for achieving layouts with just these layout components alone.

-Basic 3-column layout
+Basic 3-column card layout

 Active resources